maianhdang/EPI853B/HW5.md

 **Parameters**: In your simulation assume equal proportion of male/female, equal proportion of black/white and assume that age~N(50,20).
 Assume that these three predictors are independent.

-**(i) Report power curves** (in a single plot) with estimate rejection rate in the vertical axis versus sample size, by size of effect.
+**(i) Report power curves** (in a single plot) with estimated rejection rate in the vertical axis versus sample size, by size of effect.

 **Interpret your results**

 **Report your code in an appendix**